rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Other title information: <CITE>a cookery book calendar for 1931 : containing fifty-two recipes</CITE>

 <a name="0.5.88.2">0.5.88.2</a>
 **ALT note: do we still need this enumeration?
 I spot-checked a few of these elements, and the instruction seems to be within the element instruction itself.
-Note that I haven't updated the element names or hyperlinked, since I don't know if we want to keep the list.**
+Note that I haven't updated the element names or hyperlinked, since I don't know if we want to keep the list**.
 Also transcribe numbers expressed as numerals or as words in the form in which they appear on the source of information in the following elements:
 * Numeric and/or alphabetic designation of first issue or part of sequence
 * Chronological designation of first issue or part of sequence